Updated 24 May 2025

 Crazy Calculations is a simple maths game that tests you through 10 levels of increasingly difficult maths questions.

-The project was started on 23 September 2021, and submitted on 4 October 2021.
+The project was started on 23 September 2021, and submitted 11 days later.

 The game was inspired by (and much of the code ported from) You Can't Do Simple Maths Under Pressure by UsVsTh3m.